JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 **ID Assertion Token (IDT)**
 A JWT which is signed by an OP and contains information to identify its owner.
-It also contains the public key of the owner's Client.
+It follows the Proof-of-Possession Key Semantics for JSON Web Tokens of [RFC 7800](https://www.rfc-editor.org/rfc/rfc7800) and therefore contains the public key of the owner's Client.
-It is similar to an ID Token as defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html), but it is meant to be transferred to other users, so it does not contain any internal data.
+It is an ID Token, as defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html), but it contains a configurable subset of claims, since it is meant to be transferred to other users and MUST NOT leak any undesired data.

 ## 2. Overview

-The mechanism has three basic steps which are:
+The mechanism has the following three basic steps:

 1. **User Authentication**: The Resource Owner (= user) MUST authenticate to its own OpenID Provider.
 2. **Client Registration**: The Resource Owner MUST register an asymmetric key pair for its Client at the OpenID Provider which issues an ID Assertion Token.